-- (1) regarding any relevant provisions from Chapter 15 (Transportation) of the Far North District Plan; - (2) any other relevant conditions applying to the vehicle crossing e.g. placement of the crossing to avoid a sump or utility connection; - (3) a temporary vehicle crossing may be subject to additional conditions relating to where the crossing is situated, the purpose of the crossing, how long the temporary crossing will be in place; the effects of the crossing on normal usage of the road; and the design and materials used in its construction
+- (b) any other relevant conditions applying to the vehicle crossing e.g. placement of the crossing to avoid a sump or utility connection, the positioning of grates, and compliance with any covenants relating to the site etc. - (c) a temporary vehicle crossing may be subject to additional conditions relating to where the crossing is situated, the purpose of the crossing, how long the temporary crossing will be in place; the effects of the crossing on normal usage of the road; and the design and materials used in its construction.

-11 Temporary vehicle crossings
+12 Temporary vehicle crossings

-- (1) An approval is required for a vehicle crossing needed for an activity, such as forestry harvesting or building construction, that will occur for no longer than twelve (12) months ("temporary vehicle crossing"). - (2) Once a temporary vehicle crossing has fulfilled its purpose, it must be removed within three (3) months.
+(1) An approval is required for a vehicle crossing needed for a purpose, such as forestry harvesting or building construction, where activity will occur for no longer than twelve (12) months at a time ("temporary vehicle crossing").

+(2) Once a temporary vehicle crossing has fulfilled its purpose, it must be removed within three (3) months.
 Removing this crossing and any reinstatement work must be conducted to the council's satisfaction at the expense of the owner or occupier.